Maryville, Missouri: Transportation

 There are two U.S. Highways in Maryville: U.S. Routes 71 and 136 intersect on the eastern side of the city.
 A branch of US 71, U.S. Route 71 Business, serves as the main street for the city.
 Route 46, Route 148, and Route V also provide access outside the city.
 In 2002, the principal highway through Maryville, U.S. 71, was converted to a four-lane route from Savannah and a bypass was built along the east side of Maryville.
 Route 71 is at least a four-lane and some cases an interstate highway for the entire length of Missouri, from the Arkansas border and there had been considerable delays in converting the last remaining two-lane section from Savannah to Maryville.
 US 71 north of Maryville to the Iowa border is the only remaining two-lane portion of Route 71 in Missouri.

 Maryville is served by the Northwest Missouri Regional Airport, which is a general aviation airport with no commercial service.

+Intercity bus service to the city is provided by Jefferson Lines.